top of page

 Learn more about sustainability and how to apply it to your personal and professional life!

-The Sustainability Workshop Series is a four-course program that offers education on a breadth of environmental sustainability core concepts as demonstrated through a direct application model.
+The Sustainability Workshop Series is a five-course program that offers education on a breadth of environmental sustainability core concepts as demonstrated through a direct application model.
 Topics including water and energy consumption, waste management, and environmental justice will be discussed in a global, national, local, and individual framework.
 Students will learn how to employ strategies of systems thinking and critical theory.

 These tools can be applied to all professional disciplines.
 Students will also learn how to evoke sustainable behavior change in their future careers by utilizing their deeper understanding of the sustainability core concepts and having knowledge of real-life examples that provide proof of concept to their leadership.
 Furthermore, by providing a comprehensive overview of the major themes in sustainability work, students will be exposed to a wide range of possible career trajectories as well as access to current professionals working in the field.